Strike (attack): Elbow

 An elbow strike is any type of attack utilizing the adjoining bones of the humerus and the forearm.
 They can either be linear or circular, and can be used in similar fashion to a standard hook, uppercut, or overhand.
-Elbow and knee strikes, especially when delivered from a clinch are generally associated with southeast asian boxing(Pradal Serey and Muay Lao).
+Elbow and knee strikes, especially when delivered from a clinch are generally associated with southeast Asian boxing (Pradal Serey and Muay Lao).

 Shoulder

-A shoulder strike (also referred to as a shoulder butt) is a strike with the anterior part of the shoulder.
+A shoulder strike(also referred to as a shoulder butt) is a strike with the anterior part of the shoulder.
+It is commonly used in Bajiquan, the “Eight Extremities Fist”, as an explosive attack from the ‘zhen jiao’ (charging step) motion.
+This move is also commonly featured in many Japanese manga and fighting games, as the martial art is known in Japanese as Hakyyokuken.
 The shoulder strike can be used against the head of the opponent in close positions such as in a clinch or ground fighting, but is generally not considered to have knockout power.
-However, as used as a fulcrum for a joint hyperextention, such as an arm lock in classic jujitsu from stand-up or ground positions, can serve well to break said joint either when being the surface that an elbow is slammed upon or as a surface to balance out the break much as the thigh is for the juji-gatame in judo.
+However, as used as a fulcrum for a joint hyperextension, such as an arm lock in classic jujitsu from stand-up or ground positions, can serve well to break said joint either when being the surface that an elbow is slammed upon or as a surface to balance out the break much as the thigh is for the juji-gatame in judo.